UKPLab/arxiv2025-misleading-visualizations/README.md

 ## Abstract

-> We assess the vulnerability of multimodal large language models (MLLMs) to misleading visualizations, charts that distort the underlying data table  using deceptive techniques such as truncated or inverted axes, leading readers to draw inaccurate conclusions that may support disinformation.
-While MLLMs have shown steady improvement on standard chart reasoning benchmarks, our analysis reveals that their performance on misleading visualizations remains close to the level of the random baseline.
-To mitigate this vulnerability, we introduce six inference-time methods to improve the question-answering performance of MLLMs on misleading visualizations while preserving their higher accuracy on non-misleading ones.
-The most effective approach consists of (1) extracting the underlying data table and (2) using a text-only large language model to answer the question based on the table.
-This method improves question-answering performance on misleading visualizations by 15.4 to 19.6 percentage points.
+> Visualizations play a pivotal role in daily communication in an increasingly data-driven world.
+Research on multimodal large language models (MLLMs) for automated chart understanding has accelerated massively, with steady improvements on standard benchmarks.
+However, for MLLMs to be reliable, they must be robust to misleading visualizations, charts that distort the underlying data, leading readers to draw inaccurate conclusions that may support disinformation.
+Here, we uncover an important vulnerability: MLLM question-answering accuracy on misleading visualizations drops to the level of a random baseline.
+To address this, we introduce the first inference-time methods to improve performance on misleading visualizations, without compromising accuracy on non-misleading ones.
+The most effective method extracts the underlying data table and uses a text-only LLM to answer the question based on the table.
+Our findings expose a critical blind spot in current research and establish benchmark results to guide future efforts in reliable MLLM research.

 ## tl;dr